Analysis | China Smiles and Waits as World Cuts Rates

 With the U.S. Federal Reserve cutting rates this week and the European Central Bank poised to follow suit in September, the temptation is high for other central banks to fall in line.
 More likely than not, the People’s Bank of China will sit tight, watching developed nations play out what is a zero-sum game.

 Increasingly, developed nations’ central bankers are using up the ammunition they have available to support their economies in the event of a downturn.
 That’s particularly evident with the Fed this year.
-Traders now expect Chairman Jerome Powell to cut rates by at least another half-percentage point by the end of 2020, the most among G-10 nations.
-Yet the dollar keeps appreciating, much to the annoyance of President Donald Trump.
-Unfortunately, a stronger dollar damps expectations for consumer inflation, the key metric Powell is trying to lift.
+The probability of a September rate cut jumped to 95.6% from 62.7% on Thursday night after President Donald Trump threatened to escalate his trade war with China again.
+Yet the dollar keeps appreciating, much to his annoyance.
+Unfortunately, a stronger dollar damps expectations for consumer inflation, the key metric Fed Chairman Jerome Powell is trying to lift.

 One key reason why the dollar isn’t responding is that all the big central banks are easing, canceling out each other’s efforts.
 This means that when a real crisis hits, they’ll have less ability to respond.
 This is worrying because U.S. corporate balance sheets have been compromised by a decade of easy money and a wave of debt-fueled buyouts by private-equity firms.

 By now, these central banks are hostage to traders and politicians.
 Powell had no choice but to cut rates Wednesday, because to take no action would have unleashed a cataclysm on markets.
-The chances are that a September cut is also inevitable, because futures traders have already priced in a 60% probability.
 Traders and investors have been conditioned to expect steady support from central banks and react like spoiled brats when it isn’t forthcoming.
 This kind of behavior is unlikely to go away anytime soon, as my Bloomberg Opinion colleague Mohamed A. El-Erian has written.

 By contrast, the PBOC isn’t intimidated by traders.
 One doesn’t need to look far for evidence.
 China’s 10-year government bond yield is relatively unchanged since the end of 2018, while there’s been a half-point compression in its U.S. equivalent, flattening the yield curve once again.